dwatersonIO/david-blog/src/routes/blog/git-general.md

 git commit -m "my changes"
 at this point make sure have created new repo on GitHub git remote add origin *https://github.com/github username/repo-name.git*
-**Note:** In this case origin is just term used by convention to represent the remote location git push -u origin master
+**Note:** In this case origin is just term used by convention to represent the remote location.
+If you want to check what current orgin is type: git remote -v. git push -u origin master

 ### To later update